Language selection

 Get started

-Below are instructions on how to create a new méli-mélo feature in GCWeb.
+Below are instructions on how to create a new experimental feature in GCWeb.

 Tip to quickly get started!

-1. Ensure your feature code is all included in one (1) JavaScript file and/or on (1) CSS file.
+1. Consider that your feature's code is going to be all included in one (1) JavaScript file and/or one (1) CSS file.
+That merge is done alphabetically based on the location and the file name.

 2. Create a new feature folder inside the /méli-mélo GCWeb root folder.

-3. Name your feature and its folder by following this notation: YYYY-MM-[FeatureName].
+3. Name your feature and its folder using the following notation: YYYY-MM-[FeatureName].
 The year and month must correspond to the feature's initial publication date.
-For example "2021-05-steps".
+For example, "2021-05-steps".

-4. Create and publish your demo / working example for each individual sub-features and styles, meaning each JS configurations and CSS classes respectively, either using the GCWeb Jekyll theme or GCWeb itself.
+4. Create and publish your demo/working example for each individual sub-feature and style, meaning each JS configuration and CSS class respectively, either by using the GCWeb Jekyll theme or GCWeb itself.

 5. Designate a sponsor for the feature.